jpedro/jpedro.github.io/git-dd.md

 Why?
 Because shell functions are more flexible.
 You can do `if`s and `for` loops, default arguments, download the internets and stream Veep.
-As your heart always wanted to but just didn't know how.
+As your heart always wanted to, but you just didn't know.

 ## Git config